AEM7130/class-repo/README.md

 ## Assignments

 ### Problem sets
 There will be four problem sets.
-You must submit your code on [GitHub](https://github.com) to your group's repository.
+You must submit your code on [GitHub](https://github.com).
 We will learn how to use Git during class and will be using GitHub Classroom for submissions.
 You may work in a group of **three or fewer people**.
 Each group should turn in one assignment with all members' names at the top of the file.
-Your grade will be a function of how well your answer the questions and how reproducible you make your code.
+Your grade will be a function of how well your answer the questions, and how reproducible you make your code for a peer code reviewer.

 In addition to submitting problem sets you will be required to do a reproduction exercise on your classmates' code.
 You will be randomly assigned to another classmate's submitted problem set and tasked with seeing whether it reproduces and offer suggestions for reproducibility.